ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### ibmcloud ks cluster-pull-secret-apply
 {: #cs_cluster_pull_secret_apply}

-Make an {{site.data.keyword.Bluemix_notm}} IAM service ID for the cluster, create a policy for the service ID that assigns the **Reader** service access role in {{site.data.keyword.registrylong_notm}}, and then create an API key for the service ID.
+Make an {{site.data.keyword.cloud_notm}} IAM service ID for the cluster, create a policy for the service ID that assigns the **Reader** service access role in {{site.data.keyword.registrylong_notm}}, and then create an API key for the service ID.
 The API key is then stored in a Kubernetes `imagePullSecret` so that you can pull images from your {{site.data.keyword.registryshort_notm}} namespaces for containers that are in the `default` Kubernetes namespace.
 This process happens automatically when you create a cluster.
 If you got an error during the cluster creation process or have an existing cluster, you can use this command to apply the process again.
 {: shortdesc}

 When you run this command, the creation of IAM credentials and image pull secrets is initiated and can take some time to complete.
 You cannot deploy containers that pull an image from the {{site.data.keyword.registrylong_notm}} `icr.io` domains until the image pull secrets are created.
 To check the image pull secrets, run `kubectl get secrets | grep icr`.
 {: important}

 This API key method replaces the previous method of authorizing a cluster to access {{site.data.keyword.registrylong_notm}} by automatically creating a [token](/docs/services/Registry?topic=registry-registry_access#registry_tokens) and storing the token in an image pull secret.
 Now, by using IAM API keys to access {{site.data.keyword.registrylong_notm}}, you can customize IAM policies for the service ID to restrict access to your namespaces or specific images.
 For example, you can change the service ID policies in the cluster's image pull secret to pull images from only a certain registry region or namespace.
-Before you can customize IAM policies, you must [enable {{site.data.keyword.Bluemix_notm}} IAM policies for {{site.data.keyword.registrylong_notm}}](/docs/services/Registry?topic=registry-user#existing_users).
+Before you can customize IAM policies, you must [enable {{site.data.keyword.cloud_notm}} IAM policies for {{site.data.keyword.registrylong_notm}}](/docs/services/Registry?topic=registry-user#existing_users).

 For more information, see [Understanding how your cluster is authorized to pull images from {{site.data.keyword.registrylong_notm}}](/docs/containers?topic=containers-images#cluster_registry_auth).